digitalicarus/claires-kittens/content/cats/tux.md

 ---
 name: Tux
-pictures: media/screen-shot-2022-08-27-at-11.16.29-am.png
+gender: Male
+adopted: No
-featured_picture: /media/screen-shot-2022-09-05-at-6.07.13-pm.png
+picture: /media/screen-shot-2022-09-05-at-6.07.13-pm.png
+about: Tux is long and slender.
+His chest is white but he has a "black jacket that's too small" and buttons at one point in the middle of his chest.
+Tux is super smart and runs like a gazelle.
 ---
-Tux is long and slender.
-His chest is white but he has a "black jacket that's too small" and buttons at one point in the middle of his chest.